daostack/arc.js/README.md

  - `npm run build`: Generate bundles and typings, create docs
  - `npm run lint`: Lints code
  - `npm run commit`: Commit using conventional commit style ([husky](https://github.com/typicode/husky) will tell you to use it if you haven't :wink:)
+ - `npm run test`: run the tests
+ - `npm run test:stress`: run the a test suite that opens and checks the functioning of many websockets